Provably Efficient Exploration in Quantum Reinforcement Learning with Logarithmic Worst-Case Regret: Preliminaries

-To tackle the large state space, we also consider the function approximation.
+\paragraph{Linear Function Approximation.} To tackle the large state space, we also consider the function approximation.
 In this paper, we focus on the linear mixture MDP~\citep{ayoub2020model,modi2020sample,cai2020provably}, where the transition kernel is linear in a feature map.